 It’s not that limited time offers or persuading subscribers to buy is a bad thing– it’s just often presented too soon.
 When you begin crafting the content for your marketing funnel, you don’t want to jump right into the sale.

-It’s best to begin your marketing funnel with educational emails to build trust with your subscriber.
-This is why email courses or email challenges are great for email marketing funnels.
+It’s best to begin your funnel with educational emails to build trust with your subscriber.
+This is why email courses or email challenges are great for email funnels.
 After you educate your audience on your product topic, then and only then will you start to weave your sales pitch into the copy.

-After a subscriber becomes a customer, you’ll have the chance to use other marketing funnels to convert them for additional products.
+After a subscriber becomes a customer, you’ll have the chance to use other funnels to convert them for additional products.
 Hopefully the next time you introduce a product, it will be an even easier sell because they already trust you and love the quality content you produce.